Help & Info

 Make a List of Needs

 First, make a list of areas that will benefit the most from the addition of an area rug.
-Typically, we recommend rugs for the following purposes:
+Typically, we recommend an area rugs for the following:

 How to Purchase a Correctly Sized Rug for Your Room

-When purchasing a rug for your living room you need to consider the shape of the room and the furnishings as well as the aesthetic value.
+When you purchase a rug for your living room, the rug placement depends on the shape of the room and the furnishings as well as the aesthetic value.
 Most of the time, this means placing just one large rug in the center of the room.

 If the room is small, then a smaller rug is best, placed under the coffee table.
 In larger rooms, you can have a much-larger rug.
 Define the space by placing the furniture around the perimeter of the rug with only the front legs of each piece on the rug.